nvim-treesitter/nvim-treesitter/README.md

 Treesitter is using a different _parser_ for every language.
 It can be quite a pain to install, but fortunately `nvim-treesitter` provides two command to tackle this issue:
-  - `TSInstall` to install a given parser.
+  - `TSInstall` to install one or more parser.
+You can use `TSInstall all` to download all parsers.
   - `TSInstallInfo` to know which parser is installed.

 Let's say you need parsers for `lua`, `c`, and `python`, this is how you do with these commands: